-Our program trains you in all medical procedures required by the American Board of Internal Medicine, as well as additional key competencies we require for graduation, through a standardized credentialing process.
+Our program trains you in medical procedures, as well as in additional key competencies we require for graduation, through a standardized credentialing process.

 This fulfills requirements of New York State law — and ensures that you get consistent supervision and feedback while you learn.